chances/rct3-importer/RCT3 Importer/src/ovlmake/ReadMe 1st.txt

 * You don't need to give an output file. !!!Please read below to understand what happens if you omit it.!!!
 * OvlMake supports a few command line options.
 Run it without giving an input file to see them.
 * You don't need to care about matching the name attributes of the bsh and ban tags anymore.
 They also don't need to match the filename of the xml or ovl file.
-* You can give more than one bsh or ban tag, but only the first will be used.
-Mone will generate a warning as there is no sensible way they can be used within the limits of ovlcompiler's xml syntax.
+* You can give more than one ban tag, but only the first will be used.
+More will generate a warning as there is no sensible way they can be used within the limits of ovlcompiler's xml syntax.
 Best forget I told you it's possible =)
+* Minor LOD support, affects how multiple bsh tags are handled.
+See below for more info.
 * Within the bsh tag you can reference bones via number (as described for ovlcompiler) or by name.
 This applies to the bone attribute of geomobj tags and the parent attribute of bone tags.
 * The root ovl tag supports two new attributes, 'name' and 'file'.
 These influence what happens if you don't give an output filename (read below for a full explanation).
 * Able to handle all image formats the importer can.
-* Writes three levels of detail.
 * OvlMake is basically a command line tool wrapping the library that will do the work in the next importer version, basically this means a full rewrite of ovlcompiler.
 All the original bugs therefore have been replaced by a bunch of entirely new ones =)
 * OvlMake supports three different input formats.
 The first is ovlcompiler's xml format with the enhancements I've explained so far.
 The second one is the scn format of the RCT3 Importer.
 The third is a new xml format that will be used in future importer versions.
 This format was not designed to be written by humans, so some of it's attributes have obscure values.
 You can convert ovlcompiler xml and importer scn files into this format with a command line switch. !!!Caveat: ovlmake tells scn and xml files apart by the extension, not the content.
 Everything that doesn't have xml will be treated as a scn file.
 Do not feed it arbitrary files, that may lead to a crash!!!